AlexBuseDragomir/sparse-3d-matrix-operations/README.md

 # Sparse 3D Matrix Module

-A simple implementation for a module that handles 3D sparse matrices of real numbers.
+A simple implementation for a module that handles operations on 3D sparse matrices of real numbers.
 This has been a college assignment for the Object Oriented Programming module.

 A matrix is considered sparse if the number of its non-zero elements is smaller than half of the total number of stored values.